-Did Jesus Sweat Blood?
+Hematidrosis: Did Jesus Sweat Blood?

 Luke, the author of the New Testament books of Luke and Acts, who himself, by profession, was a physician.
 His writings manifest an intimate acquaintance with the technical language of the Greek medical schools of Asia Minor.

 Of the four gospel writers, only Dr. Luke referred to Jesus’ ordeal as “agony” (agonia).
 It is because of this agony over things to come that we learn during His prayer “his sweat was as it were great drops of blood falling down to the ground” (Luke 22:44).
-Only Luke referred to Jesus’ sweat (idros)—a much-used term in medical language.
-And only Luke referred to Jesus’ sweat as consisting of great drops of blood (thromboi haimatos)—a medical condition alluded to by both Aristotle and Theophrastus (Hobart, 1882, pp. 80-84).
-The Greek term thromboi (from which we get thrombus, thrombin, et al.) refers to clots of blood (Nicoll, n.d., 1:631; Vincent, 1887, 1:425).
-Bible scholar Richard Lenski commented on the use of this term: “‘As clots,’ thromboi, means that the blood mingled with the sweat and thickened the globules so that they fell to the ground in little clots and did not merely stain the skin” (1961, p.
-1077).
+Only Luke referred to Jesus’ sweat (idros)—a much used term in medical language.
+And only Luke referred to Jesus’ sweat as consisting of great drops of blood (thromboi haimatos)—a medical condition alluded to by both Aristotle and Theophrastus.1 The Greek term thromboi (from which we get thrombus, thrombin, et al.) refers to clots of blood.2Bible scholar Richard Lenski commented on the use of this term: “‘As clots,’ thromboi, means that the blood mingled with the sweat and thickened the globules so that they fell to the ground in little clots and did not merely stain the skin.”3

 The Greek word hosei (“as it were”) refers to condition, not comparison, as Greek scholar Henry Alford observed:

 From these factors, it is evident that even before Jesus endured the torture of the cross, He suffered far beyond what most of us will ever suffer.
-His penetrating awareness of the heinous nature of sin, its destructive and deadly effects, the sorrow and heartache that it inflicts, and the extreme measure necessary to deal with it, make the passion of Christ beyond all comprehension.
+His penetrating awareness of the heinous nature of sin, its destructive and deadly effects, the sorrow and heartache that it inflicts, and the extreme measure necessary to deal with it, make the passion of Christ beyond comprehension.

-Hobart, William K. (1882), The Medical Language of St. Luke (Grand Rapids, MI: Baker, 1954 reprint).
+1 William K. Hobart (1882), The Medical Language of St. Luke (Grand Rapids, MI: Baker, 1954 reprint), pp. 80-84.

-Lenski, R.C.H.
-(1961), The Interpretation of St. Luke’s Gospel (Minneapolis, MN: Augsburg).
+3 R.C.H.
+Lenski (1961), The Interpretation of St. Luke’s Gospel (Minneapolis, MN: Augsburg), p.
+1077.

-Lumpkin, R. (1978), “The Physical Suffering of Christ,” Journal of Medical Association of Alabama, 47:8-10.
+7 R. Lumpkin (1978), “The Physical Suffering of Christ,” Journal of Medical Association of Alabama, 47:8-10.

-Sutton, R.L.
-Jr. (1956), Diseases of the Skin (St. Louis, MO: Mosby College Publishing), eleventh edition.
+8 See R.L Sutton, Jr. (1956), Diseases of the Skin (St. Louis, MO: Mosby College Publishing), eleventh edition, pp. 1393-1394.